Metalab/More-Than-A-Rocket-Silo/chapters/1_beginning.md

 Find items

 #### Story
-She enters the Metalab und right at the entry to the main room there is a small roung table.
+She enters the Metalab and right at the entry to the main room there is a small roung table.
 She examines the table and finds a pen, an onion sticker (really a TOR sticker but she takes it because she really likes onions) and an acrylic Metalab key tag

 --------------------

-### Main room 1
+### The Hackername

 #### Items Required